When you needed passage, I pulled you into

 bitterly cold, and in that safety,

-but you knew me to be a resident
+but you knew I was a resident of

 so you created a considerable space